lonsagisawa/dotfiles/README.md

 ## Recommended Apps

 * Firefox
-  The one and only web browser not polluted by Google.
+  The one and only web browser not ruined by Google's anti-adblock strategy and Apple's too much restrictive attitude to browser extensions.
 Free and open-source.
 * Alfred
   Spotlight replacement.
 PROPRIETARY but free(as a beer).
 * Bartender